39 Fun Things to Do In Leavenworth (Complete Guide!)

 If beer’s not your thing, you can definitely check out the wine tasting options!

-frose patterson cellars
+two glasses of frose at patterson cellars

 Frosé at Patterson Cellars

 If you’d like to visit a winery outside of Leavenworth (more than just a tasting room), we recommend that you visit Icicle Ridge Winery in Peshastin, Washington.
 (About 10 minutes’ drive from Leavenworth.)
-Another good option is to visit Wedge Mountain Winery, which is only 12 minutes’ drive away from downtown Leavenworth.
+Another good option is to visit Wedge Mountain Winery, which is only 12 minutes’ drive away from Leavenworth.

-6. Visit the Leavenworth Reindeer Farm
+7. Visit the Leavenworth Reindeer Farm

 The Leavenworth Reindeer Farm is a great place to visit throughout the year, but especially the winter.
 If you have young children, it’s pretty special to go visit the reindeer before the holidays.
 Admission tickets are required.
 Guests of all ages and abilities are welcome, and it’s recommended that you wear close-toed shoes.
 If you plan on visiting during the holidays, it’s recommended that you book your tickets two months in advance.
 (They get booked up quick!)
 Included in the price of admission is hot cocoa, cider, and cookies.
 Santa Claus will also be at the farm during the winter, and you can take photos with your own camera.